Koca Ragıp Pasha

-Koca Mehmet Ragıp Pasha (1698–1763) was an Ottoman statesman who served as a civil servant before 1744 as the provincial governor of Egypt from 1744 to 1748 and Grand Vizier from 1757 to 1763.
+Koca Damat Mehmet Ragıp Pasha (1698–1763) was an Ottoman statesman who served as a civil servant before 1744 as the provincial governor of Egypt from 1744 to 1748 and Grand Vizier from 1757 to 1763.
 He was also known as a poet.
 His epithet Koca means "great" or "giant" in Turkish.

 Early years

 His father was Şevki Mustafa, a bureaucrat in the Ottoman Empire.
 After completing his education, Mehmet Ragıp worked in various parts of the empire as a civil servant.
 He served as the chief treasurer in Baghdad (then a part of the Ottoman Empire).
 He was a member of Ottoman representatives in the Treaty of Belgrade in 1739.
 He was promoted to the post of reis ül-küttab (equivalent to a modern foreign minister) in 1740.
 He was the governor of Ottoman Egypt from 1744 to 1748, when he was forced to step down by local troops.